Quantum Cosmology: Derivation of the Wheeler--DeWitt equation for a concrete model

 where $\kappa^2=8\pi G$, $R$ is the Ricci scalar, $\Lambda$ denotes the cosmological constant, $g$ stands for the determinant of the metric and integration is carried out over all spacetime.
 The general procedure of the canonical formulation and quantization was outlined in Section~2 and can be found in detail in, for example, \cite{oup,GK}.

 We want to apply the formalism for the case of a Friedmann universe, which is of central relevance for quantum cosmology.
-In the homogeneous and isotropic setting the line element is given by \be ds^2=-N(t)^2dt^2+a(t)^2d\Omega_3^2\ , \ee where $d\Omega_3^2$ is the line-element of an constant curvature space with curvature index $k=0,\pm 1$.
+In the homogeneous and isotropic setting the line element is given by \be \d s^2=-N^2(t)\d t^2+a^2(t)\d\Omega_3^2\ , \ee where $\d\Omega_3^2$ is the line-element of an constant curvature space with curvature index $k=0,\pm 1$.

 Here, $N$ is the lapse function, measuring the change of coordinate time with respect to proper time.
 Setting $N=1$ yields the conventional Friedmann time.
-This is a preferred foliation given for the isotropic and homogeneous setting by observers comoving with the cosmological perfect fluid.
+This is a preferred foliation given for the isotropic and homogeneous setting by observers comoving with the cosmological perfect fluid, cf. Fig.~2.